Since market indexes are widely recognized and followed, creating a fund that copied their performance was a win-win.

 Therefore, the expense ratio is recognized as the most important factor for choosing between similar funds.

-Check how long the fund manager has managed the fund.
-This will let you know who is responsible for fund performance (both good AND bad).
+It's in the best interest of each company to offer as many different funds as possible, but that doesn't mean they're meet your needs.
+For example, check how long the fund has been around, and how long a particular manager has managed the fund.
+This will let you know who's been responsible for fund performance (both good AND bad)!

-So the next natural grouping is by the type of assets:
+The next natural grouping is by the asset class:

 If you're thinking of using a leveraged and/or inverse fund, BE CAREFUL.
 You are buying a fund that tries to match the percent increase or decrease each day (verses the price movement from the previous days close).